LAKE: SEASON’S GREETING (2023)

 I haven’t covered the entirety of Elena Ferrante’s Neapolitan novels — in fact, I only wrote about the third — and I kind of expected to leave it at that, as while each novel is remarkable, the first three are rather remarkable in the same way: they’re all about the push-and-pull between two friends growing up together in Naples and their power dynamics and their multi-faceted journeys through life.

-Consequently, I didn’t expect the final novel in the series — THOSE WHO LEAVE AND THOSE WHO STAY — to stray much from the path, and I certainly didn’t expect to be penning this, but here we are.
+Consequently, I didn’t expect the final novel in the series — THE STORY OF THE LOST CHILD — to stray much from the path, and I certainly didn’t expect to be penning this, but here we are.

 This is a true epic of lives lived, and as always Ferrante deftly handles it bluntly, but also artfully.
 Ferrante’s prose is so succinct and exacting; she is so dialed into the inner voice of Lenù that you feel like you’re inhabiting her as the scales fall from her eyes.